Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/about/cookies.md

 ---
 layout: docs
-title: Cookies
+title: Cookies Policy
 description: Manage cookies preferences.
 group: about
 ---

-At any time you could manage your cookies preferences from the <a href="javascript:tarteaucitron.userInterface.openPanel();">cookies management panel</a>
+At any time you can manage your cookies preferences from the <a href="javascript:tarteaucitron.userInterface.openPanel();">cookies management panel</a>.